Croton is native to the islands of the Pacific Ocean.

 Reduce watering and wait for the soil to be dry before watering again.

-Most diseases targeting the plant are common indoor plant diseases, red spider mites and scale insects.
+Most diseases targeting the plant are common indoor plant diseases, red spiders and scale insects.

-A marvelous indoor plant, croton is however poisonous and must be handled with gloves to avoid risking intoxication.
+A marvelous indoor plant, croton is toxic and poisonous and must be handled with gloves to avoid risking intoxication.

 Read also: